Baker Mayfield Scouting Report By Charlie Campbell

 Transition from a college-style to pro-style offense

 Summary: After starting out his career at Texas Tech, Mayfield transferred to Oklahoma, where he quickly became a point-machine in the Sooners' offense.
-He stepped up in 2015 and carried the Sooners late in the season as they earned a spot in the college football playoff.
-The redshirt sophomore completed 68 percent of his passes for 3,700 yards with 36 touchdowns and seven interceptions.
-He also ran for 405 yards with seven scores in his debut season with Oklahoma.
+He stepped up in 2015, carrying the Sooners late in the season as they earned a spot in the college football playoff.
+That season, the redshirt sophomore completed 68 percent of his passes for 3,700 yards with 36 touchdowns and seven interceptions.
+He also ran for 405 yards with seven scores.
 In 2016, Mayfield completed 71 percent of his passes for 3,965 yards with 40 touchdowns and eight interceptions.
 He picked up six rushing touchdowns as well.

-Mayfield has completed 71 percent of his passes this season for 4,340 yards with 41 touchdowns and five interceptions entering his college football playoff matchup against Georgia.
-He also has five rushing touchdowns.
+Mayfield completed 71 percent of his passes this season for 4,627 yards with 43 touchdowns and six interceptions in 2017.
+He also had five rushing touchdowns.
 The redshirt senior led Oklahoma to an impressive road win at Ohio State, lost a shootout at home to Iowa State, and led the Sooners to an epic win over Oklahoma State, in which Mayfield threw for 598 yards on the Cowboys.

 Mayfield has excellent mobility to dodge sacks, escape pressure, extend plays with his feet, plus he throws well on the run.
 Mayfield also can pick up critical yards on the ground and adds the value of being a dangerous threat on third-and-short or third-and-manageable.

 Mayfield has leadership potential for the NFL, and his fighting style of play can lift those around them.
 He also has some maturity concerns on and off the field, and those will get scrutinized during the leadup to the 2018 NFL Draft in the team interviews.